-Max believes we can improve the planet and people’s lives without sacrificing our economic wellbeing.
-In his corporate career, Max saw first-hand how air pollution can be reduced at a fraction of the projected cost to industry.
+I believe we can improve the planet and people’s lives without sacrificing our economic wellbeing.
+In my corporate career, I experienced first-hand how sensible clean air policies can significantly reduce pollution at a fraction of the projected cost to industry.
 And today, the renewable energy industry is one of the largest job creators in our modern economy.
 I’m confident we can overcome our greatest challenges — such as climate change and adaptation — cost-effectively by investing in people, fostering innovation, and increasing access to capital for early-stage companies.

-Max’s academic background is in particle physics but when his doctoral project was canceled, he turned his attention to environmental issues.
-He has published several papers on climate change, clean air and renewable energy policy, which have been widely cited.
-He was born in London though supports Liverpool FC, speaks three languages, and is part-owner of a biodynamic farm in the UK.
-He has traveled all over the world and does not believe in coincidences.
+My academic background was in particle physics but when my doctoral project was canceled, I turned my attention to environmental issues.
+I've published several papers on climate change, clean air and renewable energy policy, which have been widely cited.
+I was born in London though I've always supported Liverpool FC, I speak three languages, and I’m a part-owner of a biodynamic farm in the UK.
+I've traveled all over the world and do not believe in coincidences.

-Over her career, Sarah has led projects for government agencies, non-profits, and Fortune 500 companies, and has seen what works and more importantly what doesn’t work.
-Sarah adopts an inclusive, consensus-driven approach to developing plans that achieve results.
-For example, her work for the Under Secretary of Defense involved a large stakeholder coalition and saved taxpayers tens of millions.
-Sarah’s dedication and commitment to excellence was recognized when she became the youngest person to receive Booz Allen Women’s Success Award.
+Over her career, Sarah has led projects for government agencies, Fortune 500 companies and nonprofits, and has seen what works and more importantly what doesn’t work.
+She has always adopted an inclusive, consensus-driven approach to develop plans that achieve results.
+For example, Sarah’s work for the Under Secretary of Defense involved a large stakeholder coalition and saved taxpayers tens of millions.
+She was also honored as the youngest ever recipient of the Booz Allen Women’s Success Award.

 Sarah’s Commitment to the Community

-Sarah's passion for politics developed at an early age as she served as student body president of her middle school, high school and college.
+Sarah's passion for politics developed at an early age during stints as student body president of her middle school, high school and college.
 Sarah left MaSa in 2018 to focus exclusively on public service.